timothyas/bash-envy/conda/README.md

 for whether you prefer to install the MITgcm related packages from conda/pip or from GitHub.

+Note that these files assume that `MITgcmutils` is installed by pointing the `PYTHONPATH` to an MITgcm checkout.

 ## Notes

 ### Install numpy from conda forge with MKL BLAS